How do I login to the portal?

-The EDRN Informatics Center has recently been working with the REDCap consortium to integrate REDCap into the EDRN.
+The EDRN Informatics Center is an active REDCap consortium partner and hosts a REDCap implementation on our local server.
 An initial pilot has been performed with University of Texas at San Antonio.
 REDCap provides support for managing data capture within research studies using secure web-based software.
 Tools are provided to allow users to build their own online data collections.
 The EDRN provides a standard set of Common Data Elements (CDEs) that can be used to structure the data in a standard manner.
 For more information, please contact Heather.Kincaid@jpl.nasa.gov .

 What are the EDRN CDEs?

 The EDRN provides a standard set of data elements called Common Data Elements that can be used to structure forms and build systems.
 These are used in a variety of informatics applications and have been developed with the EDRN since its inception.
 For more information, please visit the following URL: http://edrn.me/5e or contact Heather.Kincaid@jpl.nasa.gov .

 Biomarkers from EDRN studies are captured and cataloged within the EDRN Biomarker Database.
 They are available at http://edrn.nci.nih.gov/biomarkers .
 The biomarkers are curated and initially set to a private state until the information is reviewed by the investigator and the EDRN collaborative group.
 The content includes the information defined by the EDRN and NCI community.

 If your biomarker information is not captured or is incomplete, feel free to contact Maureen.Colbert@dartmouth.edu who can help coordinate capture of the biomarkers with the EDRN biocuration team at Dartmouth Medical School.